 Puncture Resistance Test Results

 |Puncture Resistance Sidewall||7|

-The Rubino Pro gets a score of 12 in the puncture resistance test, which is about average for an all-round tire and equal to the Open Corsa CX.
+The Rubino Pro is able to score 12 points in the tread puncture resistance test.
+12 points is pretty average for an all-round tire and equal to the Open Corsa CX.

 TEST VERDICT: Recommended

 Please consider to share this article with your friends.